DavidYKay/davidykay.github.io/work.md

 ## Other

 Check out my [hackathon presentations](https://www.youtube.com/watch?v=tXJhioQfUAc&list=PL87766F627E9999C0&index=7) for a good showcase of my personality and ability to whip things up in 24 hours.

-My [corporate website](http://www.gargoyle.co/) is shamefully out-of-date, but showcases some of my past work, plus some interview vids of me.

 These days, my blogging takes place on this site.
 So, feel free to [see what's on my mind](/).